qingfengxia/FreeCAD_Mod_Dev_Guide/chapters/FreeCAD Coding Style.md

 ### style checker

-PyCXX (Py::Object) should be used as possible, it may give better python2.x and python 3.x compability over the raw C API in `<Python.h>`
+PyCXX (Py::Object) should be used as possible, it may give better python2.x and python 3.x compatibility over the raw C API in `<Python.h>`

 return `PyObject*` and `Py::Object` has different impact